Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 5) Statistical Analysis: Statistical methods will be used to delve into the core of this project
 6) Predictive Modeling: Machine Learning techniques will further predict the prices in the future (if it is possible)
 7) Conclusion: Data visualization and final report
-8) Future work and its limitations (External factor which would contribute to housing market prices like political events)
+8) Future work and its limitations (External factors which would contribute to housing market prices like political events)

 ## Data Collection:
 For this project, I will use various data sets regarding this relationship.